Scale Insects on Coleus

 - Feel along the stems by touch periodically, since scale is easier to miss by sight against coleus's colorful leaf patterns

-- Check in on any active infestation weekly rather than waiting for the bushy canopy to make it obvious
+- Check on any active infestation weekly rather than waiting for the bushy canopy to make it obvious

 Quick Summary